Chinese architecture: Shanxi architecture

-Lingnan (Cantonese) architecture
+Lingnan architecture

 Classical Lingnan architecture is used primarily in Guangdong and the eastern half of Guangxi.
 It is noted for its use of carvings and sculptures for decorations, green brick, balconies, "Cold alleys", "Narrow doors", and many other characteristics adaptive to the subtropical region.

 The Ho Ancestral Hall in Panyu, Guangzhou; Built in 14th century, it utilizes manner door – a second door behind the main one, which is related to Cantonese Feng shui culture.

 Chan Clan Academy in Guangzhou is often cited as a representative example of Lingnan architecture.

 A cold alley in Chan Clan Academy; A "Narrow Door" leads to the next alley.

 A monument in honor of the Cantonese folk hero Wong Fei-hung, in Foshan.

-Most Hongkongese are of Cantonese origin.
+Most Hongkongers are of Cantonese origin.
 Thus, Hong Kong naturally has a lot of buildings of classical Lingnan style.
 Pictured is a Mazu temple in Shek Pai Wan, Hong Kong.

-Minnan (Hokkien) architecture
+Hokkien architecture

-Minnan architecture, or Hokkien architecture, refers to the architectural style of the Hoklo people, the Han Chinese group who are the dominant demographic of Southern Fujian and Taiwan.
+Hokkien architecture, refers to the architectural style of the Hoklo people, the Han Chinese group who are the dominant demographic of Southern Fujian and Taiwan.
 This style is noted for its use of swallowtail roofs (heavily decorated upward-curving roof ridges) and "cut porcelain carving" for decorations.
 The swallowtail roof is a signature of Hokkien architecture, commonly used for religious buildings like shrines and temples, but also in dwellings.
 Hokkien architecture is dominated by decorations from carvings of natural elements like plants and animals, or figures from Chinese mythology.